avishek15/AI_document/README.md

 Done:
 - [x] Basic Chatbot without memory
 - [x] Document Uploading interface
+- [x] Handled the case for only pdf documents to be uploaded.
 - [x] Document storage into Chroma DB
 - [x] Connect bot with VectorDB
 - [x] Context embeddings should return good quality matches